-Since the pre-0.52.0 refcount optimization pass requires the LLVM function optimization pass, the pass works on the LLVM IR as text.
+Since the refcount optimization pass requires LLVM function optimization pass, the pass works on the LLVM IR as text.
 The optimized IR is then materialized again as a new LLVM in-memory bitcode object.

 Debugging Leaks

 To debug reference leaks in NRT MemInfo, each MemInfo python object has a .refcount attribute for inspection.
 To get the MemInfo from a ndarray allocated by NRT, use the .base attribute.